East Hagbourne: Secular buildings and structures

 As well as the parish church, East Hagbourne has at least 45 listed buildings.
 The majority of East Hagbourne's listed buildings are individual houses and cottages, particularly on Main Road and Church Close, which are mid-17th century and are all Grade II listed.
-The Village Cross or Upper Cross, at the junction of Main Road and Church Close, is a 15th-century stone cross with an 18th-century sundiam, on a base of 5 deep stone steps.
+The Village Cross or Upper Cross, at the junction of Main Road and Church Close, is a 15th-century stone cross with an 18th-century finial, on a base of 5 deep stone steps.
 It is Grade II* listed.

 Hagbourne Mill Farm Mill is early 18th century with alterations from about 1828 and is Grade II* listed.
 It is some way south of the village and not generally open to the public.
 The Phillips family tomb is a chest tomb in white and grey marble in St Andrew's parish churchyard.
 It is Grade II* listed.
 Matthew Phillips, carpenter to the King, is mentioned below.
 The original part of Kings Holme, 5 Main Road, was built in 1591.
 Tudor House, 46 Main Road, is a three-storey farmhouse with a thatched barn opposite the Village Cross.
 It has wooden panelling in the front room and an original corkscrew staircase to the rear.